brigr/wfreq-go/README.md

 I supply one file that provides a few toy tests for the routines involved in the implementation of `wfreq`.
 These tests are meant to provide some example invokations of the routines in `wfreq`, but are not essentially a least set of necessary tests that can verify that the original Linux pipe works correctly (see the top of this file).

+To run unit tests, issue the command

+``
+$ go test -v
+``

+Note that the above command enables `verbose` output.
+Remove `-v` if you need more terse output.

 ## License

 This repository is provided under the MIT license.
 It is authored by Sotiris Karavarsamis (s.karavarsamis@gmail.com).